oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

     ![Roles shuttle](./images/sec-15.png)

-    You can see that when we auto-REST enabled our table, privileges and roles where automatically created for us (oracle.dbtools.role.autorest.ADMIN.CSV_DATA)
+    You can see that when we auto-REST enabled our table, privileges and roles were automatically created for us (oracle.dbtools.role.autorest.ADMIN.CSV_DATA)

-15. When the single role have been moved to the right of the shuttle, left click the **Protected Modules** tab on the top of the **Create Privilege** slider.
+15. When the single role has been moved to the right of the shuttle, left click the **Protected Modules** tab on the top of the **Create Privilege** slider.

     ![Protected Modules tab](./images/sec-16.png)

-16. We see on the **Protected Modules tab** the module name we created in the pervious lab; **com.oracle.livelab.api**.
+16. We see on the **Protected Modules tab** the module name we created in the previous lab; **com.oracle.livelab.api**.
 Just as we did in the previous shuttle, move **com.oracle.livelab.api** from the left side to the right side.

     ![Protected Modules shuttle](./images/sec-17.png)

-    When done, left click the **Create** button on the **Create Privilege** slider.
+    When complete, left click the **Create** button on the **Create Privilege** slider.

     ![click the Create button on the Create Privilege slider](./images/sec-18.png)